Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 What are the best months for Lake Houston fishing?

 March through May offers exceptional fishing as white bass spawn and largemouth bass move shallow.
 October and November provide excellent fall fishing with active feeding patterns.
-Blue catfish bite year-round but peak in winter months.
+Blue catfish bite year-round but peak during winter months when fewer anglers compete for trophy fish.

 Do I need a boat to fish Lake Houston successfully?

 While boats access more water, excellent bank fishing exists at Deussen Park, FM 1960 bridge, and marina areas.
 Fishing piers provide good access for anglers without boats.
-Many trophy fish are caught from shore, especially catfish at night.
+Many trophy catfish are caught from shore, especially at night.
+Kayaks offer an affordable middle ground between bank and boat fishing.

 What size fish can I expect to catch?